actions-marketplace-validations/DataDog_ensure-ci-success/README.md

         uses: DataDog/ensure-ci-success@v2
 ```

-The final step is to make this job a requirements for merges using branch protection rules.
+The final step is to make this job a requirement for merges using branch protection rules.

-It's a good practice to set this job as a final job in your pipeline using `needs` parameter, to limit useless CPU time.
-Though, if you do so, any failure will prevent this last job to run, and Github Pr engine does not account it as failed.
-So do not forget to add a parameter `if: '!cancelled()'`, it will force the job to run, unless it's explicitly cancelled.
+It's a good practice to set this job as a final job in your pipeline using the `needs` parameter, to limit useless CPU time.
+However, if you do so, any failure will prevent this last job from running, and the GitHub PR engine does not account it as failed.
+So do not forget to add the parameter `if: '!cancelled()'`; it will force the job to run unless it's explicitly cancelled.

 ## Inputs